-The balance of this heading of the statements of financial position as of December 31st, 2023 and 2022 includes the amount of demand deposits held by the Company at BBVA as of that date, which bears no interest.
-The aforementioned amount is recorded as a freely disposable liquid asset (see Note 16).
+The balance of this heading of the statements of financial position as of December 31st, 2024 and 2023 includes the amount of demand deposits held by the Company at BBVA as of that date, which bears no interest.
+The aforementioned amount is recorded as a freely disposable liquid assets (see Note 16).